Church grim

-The church grim is a guardian spirit in English and Nordic folklore that oversees the welfare of a particular Christian church, and protects the churchyard from those who would profane and commit sacrilege against it.
+The church grim is a guardian spirit in Scottish, English and Nordic folklore that oversees the welfare of a particular Christian church, and protects the churchyard from those who would profane and commit sacrilege against it.
 It often appears as a black dog but is known to take the form of other animals.
-In modern times, when black dogs are kept as pets in churches and their attached parsonages, these are called church grims since they reside on and guard ecclesiastical property.

 English folklore

-The English church grim usually takes the form of a large black dog with red eyes and guards churchyards from those who would profane them including thieves, vandals, witches, warlocks, and the Devil himself.
+The English church grim usually takes the form of a large black dog with red eyes and guards churchyards from those who would profane them, including thieves, vandals, witches, warlocks, and the Devil himself.
 In the 19th century, folklorists believed that it had once been the custom to bury a dog alive under the cornerstone of a church as a foundation sacrifice so that its ghost might serve as a guardian.

-Like many spectral black dogs, the grim, according to Yorkshire tradition, is also an ominous portent and is known to toll the church bell at midnight before a death takes place.
-During funerals the presiding clergyman may see the grim looking out from the churchtower and determine from its aspect whether the soul of the deceased is destined for Heaven or Hell.
+Like many spectral black dogs, the grim, according to Yorkshire tradition, is also an ominous warning and is known to toll the church bell at midnight before a death takes place.
+During funerals, the presiding clergy may see the grim looking out from the church tower and determine from its aspect whether the soul of the deceased is destined for Heaven or Hell.
 The grim inhabits the churchyard day and night and is associated with dark stormy weather.

-When a new churchyard was opened it was believed that the first person buried there had to guard it against the Devil.
-In order to prevent a human soul from having to perform such a duty a black dog was buried in the north part of the churchyard as a substitute.
-According to a related belief in Scotland the spirit of the person most recently buried in a churchyard had to protect it until the next funeral provided a new guardian to replace them.
-This churchyard vigil was known as the faire chlaidh or "graveyard watch".
+When a new churchyard was opened, it was believed that the first person buried there had to guard it against the Devil.
+To prevent a human soul from having to perform such a duty, a black dog was buried in the north part of the churchyard as a substitute.

-A folktale of the Devil's Bridge type is also an example of the motif of a dog (in this case a dog also named Grim) being sacrificed in place of a human being.
-In the North Riding of Yorkshire attempts were made to build a bridge that could withstand the fury of the floods but none were successful.
+A folktale of the Devil's Bridge type is also an example of the motif of a dog (in this case, a dog also named Grim) being sacrificed in place of a human being.
+In the North Riding of Yorkshire, attempts were made to build a bridge that could withstand the floods' fury, but none succeeded.
 The Devil promised to build one on condition that the first living creature that crossed it should serve as a sacrifice.
-When the bridge was complete the people gave long consideration as to who should be the victim.
+When the bridge was complete, the people gave long consideration as to who should be the victim.
 A shepherd who owned a dog named Grim swam across the river then whistled for Grim to follow, who went over the bridge and became the Devil's sacrifice.
 The bridge then became known as Kilgrim Bridge and was later renamed Kilgram Bridge, which today crosses the River Ure in North Yorkshire.

+Scottish folklore

+According to a related belief in Scotland, the spirit of the person most recently buried in a churchyard had to protect it until the next funeral provided a new guardian to replace them.
+This churchyard vigil was known as the faire chlaidh or "graveyard watch" and fights have been noted to have ensued when two funeral parties met as to who would be buried first as the second would take watch.
+These spirits have been described in many ways including a moving flame that paces the graveyard day and night.